 It’s time for an updated ‘About Me’ section, I think!
 Hi.
 My name is Anna.
 I usually start these things by telling you how to pronounce my name — if you’re American, it doesn’t rhyme with ‘banana’; it’s the other one.
 You know, pretend you’re German.
 I suppose it doesn’t matter if you’re just reading along here, but I wouldn’t want you incorrectly believing I’m an Anna-Banana.
 You can get in touch by e-mail me at anna.torborg [at] gmail.com.

-I don’t have any horses or chickens yet, but I do have something of an indoor menagerie.
+I don’t have any horses yet, but I do have something of an indoor menagerie.
 Beany was the first to join me, adopted from the Humane Society in 2007 (she was born in September of 2006).
 She’s the type of friendly, out-going cat that plants the seed of doubt in those proudly claiming to be dog people.
 Birdy is a different story.
 She also came to me from the Humane Society, just a kitten in 2010 (born in January of that year).
 She doesn’t care much for strangers, but she loves being brushed, her scratch pad, the ball-track game, and food.
+In September 2014, somebody dumped three little kittens on my parents’ property, and one of them came to stay with us — Bear.

-In 2010, I started fostering Henny, a chihuahua who had been rescued from a puppy mill at the age of three (her birth date is July 13th, 2007).
-I had no intention of adopting a dog, but there was never any interest in Henny from potential adopters, and after a few months, she and I had bonded.
+In 2010, I started fostering and then adopted Henny, a chihuahua who had been rescued from a puppy mill at the age of three (her birth date is July 13th, 2007).
 She has her quirks, but she’s a very happy dog these days.
 It hard to imagine not having her in my life!
-Lastly, in 2012, I adopted Nova, again from the Humane Society.
-She was a four-month-old puppy when she came to live with me (born in June 2012), and it’s been an adventure adjusting to the energy of such a young dog.
+In 2012, I adopted Nova, again from the Humane Society.
+She was a four-month-old puppy when she came to live with me (born in June 2012).
 She’s also a chihuahua (possibly a mix of some kind), and Nova has been great for Henny.
-It’s a funny little pet family, but everybody gets along well enough to share a bed when I let them!

 A few years back, I decided to become a single mother by choice.
 It wasn’t easy to get my ducks in a row and even more difficult to conceive, but Baby M finally came along in October of 2013.
 She is cuter and funnier than I could have ever imagined!
 I miss being well-rested, but it’s worth it to see her smiles.
 I used an anonymous donor to conceive, and we’re in touch with M’s donor-siblings — our little family is now a great big family, in a way!